spacecloud-io/space-docs/content/getting-started/setting-up-project/graphql.md

 ### Creating client

-We will be using the capability of splitting links to dynamically choose a link based on the operation.
+We are using the capability of splitting links to choose a link based on the operation dynamically.

-All queries and mutations go over the HTTP link, whereas the subscriptions go over the websocket link.
+All queries and mutations go over the HTTP link, whereas the subscriptions go over the WebSocket link.

 **Example:**